-Materialize stores the majority of its state in-memory, and works best when the streamed data can be reduced in some way.
-For example, if you know that only a subset of your rows and columns are relevant for your queries, it helps to avoid materializing sources or views until you’ve expressed this to the system (we can avoid stashing that data, which can in some cases dramatically reduce the memory footprint).
+Materialize stores the majority of its state in memory, and works best when the streamed data can be reduced in some way.
+For example, if you know that only a subset of your rows and columns are relevant for your queries, it helps to avoid materializing sources or views until you’ve expressed this to the system.
+Materialize can then avoid stashing the full set of rows and columns, which can in some cases dramatically reduce Materialize’s memory footprint.

 To minimize the chances that Materialize runs out of memory in a production environment, we recommend you make additional memory available to Materialize via a SSD-backed swap file or swap partition.

 This is particularly important in Linux and in Docker, where swap may not be automatically set up for you.

 and can use as much memory and swap as the host allows, unless you have